BahodirovaS/Take4/Passenger/README.md

 - make admin page to change pricing of rides

-- scheduled ride isn't in order for passenger. the label "wednesday" is getting cut off
+- CLEAN UP THE STYLE SECTION FOR SEVRAL COMPONENTS

-- CLEAN UP THE STYLE SECTION FOR RIDEREQUEST component on driver app and ACTIVERIDE on passenger. it's not formatted correctly
+- WHERE I LAST LEFT OFF: working on index.js in the api to make tipping work.
+I just pasted const missing to print what's missing.